Please enter your email in order to download this publication.

-The weakness of a typical HR audit is the less-than-specific advice provided about how to improve HR strategy, structure and practices.
-What differentiates a helpful audit is that it provides detailed, tested and instantly implementable advice to enhance those areas.
-This advice should be at “blueprint’ level – fully described and ready to build.
+The weakness of a typical HR audit is the less-than-specific advice provided about how to improve HR strategy, structure, and practices.
+What differentiates a helpful audit is that it provides detailed, tested, and instantly implementable advice to enhance those areas.
+This advice should be at the “blueprint’ level – fully described and ready to build.
 It’s only through practical experience as an HR professional that your HR auditor can understand and guide you in a sound direction.

 We understand the seductive allure of HR benchmarking.
 It provides “clean” answers to difficult questions from companies that are known by your boss and peers.
 It feels like a safe, secure way to ensure your HR approach is aligned with what the world’s best are doing.
 We’d suggest that it’s exactly the opposite.
 By ignoring the hard-core academic science about what’s conclusively proven to work, you’re at high risk to the ever-present fads and trends that buffet HR.
 You will find that today’s “correct” answer quickly fades when the next popular book or TED talk appears.

 An HR audit is a meaningful investment and should provide a meaningful guide for HR success.
 If you start with the science, we’re confident that you’ll find substantive answers and more dependable advice.